Near Field Communication (NFC) is solid, industrial connectivity technology, but it was late to the iPhone.

 Check out NFC World for the latest everyday applications.

-So I added NFC to the control panel.
+So you added NFC to the control panel.